 Now the question is how these CMS fulfill the need for the front end?
 Right?
 Headless CMS meets the frontend need by publishing the content to an API, which further publishes the content to smart devices like mobile phones tablets.
-According to the Google Search Trends, in the United States, the Headless CMS’s interest is increasing dramatically over the last five years.
+According to Google Search Trends, in the United States, Headless CMS’s interest is increasing dramatically over the last five years.

 How Headless CMS Work?